Best Smart Locks of 2025

 Level Bolt

-The Level Bolt (about $200) understands that retrofit smart locks can mess with your door's aesthetic, especially if you have a high-end deadbolt and handle.
+The Level Bolt Connect (about $250) understands that retrofit smart locks can mess with your door's aesthetic, especially if you have a high-end deadbolt and handle.
 Instead of attaching to your deadbolt, Level Bolt fits inside the door's borehole, so it's invisible from the outside.

 Our main beef with the Level Bolt is minimal smart home compatibility.
 It works with Apple HomeKit—a big plus since few smart locks do—but not with Alexa or Google.
 It's a first-generation effort from a new company, so it's understandable if the lock can't quite compete with veterans like August, Schlage, and Yale yet.
 We're keeping an eye on this one.